19hours/sg-statutes/Acts/Wholesome Meat and Fish Act.md

 [16/2000]

-(2) The Director-General may in writing appoint any public officer or any officer of the Authority or of any other statutory authority to be an authorised officer for the purposes of this Act and the rules.
+(2) The Director-General may in writing appoint any public officer or any officer of the Agency or any other statutory authority, or an auxiliary police officer appointed under the Police Force Act (Cap.
+235), to be an authorised officer for the purposes of this Act and the rules.

 [16/2000]

+[Act 11 of 2019 wef 01/04/2019]

-(3) The Director-General may delegate the exercise of all or any of the powers conferred or duties imposed upon him by this Act to any authorised officer.
+(3) The Director-General may delegate the exercise of all or any of the powers conferred or duties imposed upon him by this Act (except the power of delegation conferred by this subsection) to any authorised officer.

 [16/2000]

+[Act 11 of 2019 wef 01/04/2019]

 (4) All authorised officers shall be deemed to be public servants within the meaning of the Penal Code (Cap.
 224).